ccp5UK/dl-poly/documentation/source/UserManual/ttm.rst

 system temperature for CET voxels beyond the CIT system.

-.. index:: singe: Two-Temperature Model;thermal diffusivity
+.. index:: single: Two-Temperature Model;thermal diffusivity

 If the system is non-metallic (specified by **ttm_metal** as off in CONTROL), a thermal diffusivity needs to be supplied: no default value